bclover/real-world-functional-programming-book/gitbook/part3/reduce.md

-# reduce: 3 things go in, what you've accumulated comes out
+# reduce: 3 things go in, whatever you want comes out

-The `reduce` function takes an Array, a function to modify the data, and a starting value.
+The `reduce` function takes an `Array`, a function to modify the data, and a starting value.
 The function gets each item in the Array and the current value of the accumulator.
 Whatever you return in the function will update the accumulator value.
 You don't have to update the accumulator at all if you don't want to.

 Reduce is [the Squat](https://startingstrength.com/article/squat-mechanics-a-clarification) of the big 3.
 Unlike `map` and `filter`, he might not even return an `Array`; he could return anything.
 Don't stress if `reduce` is challenging for months.
 Other languages will sometimes call it "fold" instead of "reduce".

-Reduce also has a special name for the function you give it, unlike `map` or `filter`, called a `reducer`.
+Reduce also has a special name for the function you give it called a `reducer`.
 If you've learned any Redux, then you'll immediately recognize it.
+The Redux framework is a bunch of `reducer` functions.

 [jwarden 1.8.2019] TODO: I like this example, but it's pretty advanced.
 Perhaps people skipping around might want something simpler.
 We should put at least 2 here; one showing the Array return, and the this one showing the String return.